Brooklyn Slip and Fall Attorney

 - Slipped or herniated disks: When a fall results in a lot of force on a person’s spine, they may end up with slipped or herniated disks.
 Either of these injuries requires surgery and rehabilitation, and the impacts may change the injury victim’s life forever.

 - Cranial/neck/spine injuries: Depending on how a slip and fall accident happens, the victim’s brain, neck, or spine may take a lot of the impact.
 Traumatic brain injuries can result in concussions, which is essentially bruising of the brain, subdural hematomas, or intracranial bleeding.
-These injuries all cause swelling inside the skull, which in turn create pressure that continues to damage the brain.
+These injuries all cause swelling inside the skull, which in turn creates pressure that continues to damage the brain.
 People have lost consciousness, gone into comas, or died as a result of traumatic brain injuries.
 Studies have shown that even minor brain injuries can affect the cognitive processes of the brain.
 More severe injuries can result in memory loss, impediment of motor function, and permanent damage to the victim’s cognitive function.

 - Dismemberment: Slipping and falling can result in other injuries, as well.
 Attempting to grab something as you fall, or falling into hazardous machinery can result in severing fingers, limbs, or other extremities.
 Cutting off a fingertip as a result of a slip and fall is not uncommon.
 Slipping and falling into traffic or in front of a moving vehicle such as a bus or train is uncommon, but not impossible.

 - Psychological trauma: As with any injury, especially one that requires time in a hospital, extended recovery time, and pain, psychological trauma always follows close behind.
 Recovering from the impact of a slip and fall injury can be as much a matter of recovering mentally as it is physically.
-Some people who have been hurt in slip and fall accidents have a hard time regaining their trust in navigating their surroundings.
+Some people hurt in slip and fall accidents have a hard time regaining their trust in navigating their surroundings.
 Others might cope with rehabilitation and try to retrain their bodies to function as they once did.

 Recovering from a slip and fall injury can be a long and painful experience.
 Depending on the severity of your injuries, there may be a variety of expensive and arduous hurdles to overcome.
+Any settlement or award you agree to should take into account many different factors.

 - Emergency room bills: ER bills are extremely expensive, and the ER really serves one purpose, which is to preserve your life.
 Recovery and rehabilitation are the next steps.